NASA’s next flagship space observatory is named after a pioneering NASA astronomer.

 The Roman mission is also expected to discover thousands of new exoplanets via microlensing events.
 Astronomers will also be able to directly image exoplanets using a second imager that will include a high-contrast coronagraph.
 The telescope will work in concert with the Transiting Exoplanet Survey Satellite (TESS), which is searching for transiting exoplanets around nearby stars.

 The Roman Space Telescope will orbit the L2 Earth-Sun point 750,000 miles beyond Earth’s Moon in a quasi-halo orbit.
 NASA hasn’t contracted a launch carrier for the Roman Space Telescope yet, but should name one sometime in 2021.
 Most likely, it will be a commercial carrier, such as SpaceX’s Falcon Heavy or United Launch Alliance’s next-generation Vulcan Centaur rocket.

 Budget Battles Ahead

 The early plans for WFIRST (originally referred to as JDEM, or the Joint Dark Energy Mission) called for a smaller and lower-cost telescope.
-Selected during the 2010 Decadal Survey, development for the Roman Space telescope is now expected to cost $3.2 billion dollars, with a total cost for a five-year science mission pegged at $3.934 billion dollars.
+Selected during the 2010 Decadal Survey, development for the Roman Space telescope is now expected to cost $3.2 billion, with a total cost for a five-year science mission pegged at $3.934 billion.
 The Roman Space Telescope is currently in the Final Design and Fabrication (Phase C) stage of development.